vuejs/apollo/README.md

 ## Mutations

 Mutations are queries that change your data state on your apollo server.
-For more info, visit the [apollo doc](http://dev.apollodata.com/core/apollo-client-api.html#ApolloClient\.mutate).
+For more info, visit the [apollo doc](https://www.apollographql.com/docs/react/reference/index.html#ApolloClient\.mutate).
 There is a mutation-focused [example app](https://github.com/Akryum/vue-apollo-todos) you can look at.

+**You shouldn't send the `__typename` fields in the variables, so it is not recommended to send an Apollo result object directly.**

 ```javascript
 methods: {